-Saint Panteleimon's is an Orthodox Christian parish of Russian tradition serving the New South Wales Central Coast and the northern suburbs of Sydney.
-Our parish includes Russians, Ukrainians, Belarussians, and Orthodox Christians of other backgrounds.
-We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church.
-We use Church Slavonic, the liturgical language of the Slavic peoples, and English, the language of this country, in our services.
+Saint Panteleimon's is an Orthodox Christian parish of East Slavic tradition serving the New South Wales Central Coast and the northern suburbs of Sydney.
+Our parish includes Orthodox Christians of Russian, Ukrainian, Belarussian, and other backgrounds.
+We are a parish of the Australian and New Zealand Diocese of the Russian Orthodox Church Outside Russia.
+The Russian Orthodox Church Outside Russia, a self-governing part of the Russian Orthodox Church, is completely independent in pastoral, educational, administrative, management, property, and civil matters.
+Our parish is doctrinally Orthodox, liturgically traditional, and welcoming to all.
+In our services we use English, the language of this country, together with Church Slavonic, the liturgical language of the Slavic peoples.
 Established in 2000, our parish is one of the newest in our Diocese.

 We have services on the first and third Sundays of each month and on the preceding Saturday evenings.
 We also have services on some major feast-days during the week.
 Our current Schedule of Services can be viewed here.
 Our church is generally only open when we have services.
 Visitors are always welcome!
 If you would like to contact us before visiting, it is best to send an email.
 We check this inbox regularly and will respond to messages within 24 hours.
 You can also contact us in the same way to arrange baptisms and memorial services.
 Please don't hesitate to reach out!

 Our parish priest, Archpriest James Carles, serves here in a voluntary capacity.
-He has secular employment on two days per week and is presently undertaking full-time tertiary study.
+He has part-time secular employment during the week and is presently undertaking full-time tertiary study.
 In addition to our parish, he has responsibility for Saint Nicholas Russian Orthodox Church in Newcastle and Saint Symeon of Verkhoturye Orthodox Mission on the New South Wales Mid North Coast.
-During study periods (in 2024, 19 February-15 June and 22 July-16 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
+During study periods (in 2025, 17 February-12 July and 21 July-15 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
 Father James is available to talk after Divine Liturgy on the Sundays when we have a service.
 He can also be contacted by email.

 Our parish is a small one that relies on community support and the voluntary service of our clergy to make ends meet.
 If you find this website to be of interest or of assistance, please consider helping us.
 Donations may be made directly to our bank account: